radionode/RN300-Series-Lorawan/Cloud-Integration/losant.md

-# RN-320 BTH LoRaWAN Sensor Integration Guide with Losant
+# How to connect the Radionode RN320 LoRaWAN sensor series with Losant IoT Platform
 ## Introduction

-This guide explains how to connect the **RN-320 BTH LoRaWAN Temperature and Humidity sensor** to the **Losant** platform.
+This guide explains how to connect the **RN320 LoRaWAN sensor series** to the **Losant** platform.

-The **Radionode RN320 series** is a robust, battery-operated wireless environmental sensor, professionally engineered for durability and extreme longevity, boasting an unbelievable **10-year battery life** (RN320-BTH model with 17,000mAh) facilitated by LoRaWAN technology for easy, wide-range network setup.

-This specific RN320-BTH model excels with an **embedded high-accuracy temperature and humidity sensor**, critical data protection via a retransmission function that prevents sample drops, and permanent local storage on a **microSD card**.
-User interaction is enhanced by an **E-paper display**, **loud buzzer (97dBA)**, and a **3-Color LED indicator** (Best, Moderate, Bad), while quick access to comprehensive remote monitoring is ensured by simple QR code registration to the Radionode365 service.
-It also offers easy installation with a magnet and wall bracket.
+The Radionode RN320 series is a robust, battery-operated wireless environmental sensor, professionally engineered for durability and extreme longevity, boasting an unbelievable 10-year battery life (RN320-BTH model with 17,000mAh) facilitated by LoRaWAN technology for easy, wide-range network setup.
+The RN320 model excels with an embedded high-accuracy sensor, critical data protection via a retransmission function that prevents sample drops, and permanent local storage on a microSD card.
+User interaction is enhanced by an E-paper display, loud buzzer, and LED indicator, while quick access to comprehensive remote monitoring is ensured by simple QR code registration to the Radionode365 service.

 ---

+### General Features of RN320 Device

+*   Long Range Wireless / LoraWAN ®
+*   E-Paper Display
+*   Loud Buzzer 97dBA
+*   3 Color LED Indicator (Best, Moderate, Bad)
+*   Long Battery Life (17000mAh)
+*   MicroSD Card supported
+*   Easy Installation with Magnet and Wall Bracket

+In this integration scenario we use the RN320-BTH series for the demo.

 ## Prerequisites